cscart/docs/en/cscart_addons/addons/similar_products_by_tag/index.rst

 Overview
 --------

-    The Similar Products by Tag add-on provides you with new abilities such as:
+    The Similar by Tag add-on provides you with new abilities such as:

     - automatically link products to each other by specifying matching tags
     - recommend products that are similar to the viewed one